 Boardwalk Social has been open since April and is already a local favourite, especially for those who love gin (they have 40 to choose from) or watching sport on the big screen.
 It features a simple green and white colour scheme, hanging plants spilling down the walls, a Big Ass fan and stairs above look straight out of the Escher lithograph ‘Relativity’.

 Though Flynn’s Italian and Whiskey and Wine weren’t open for our late November visit, a sneaky peek through the windows revealed two distinct and glamorous spaces.
 The whisky bar in particular will be unlike any venue in town.
 Both will be open in April 2021.

 Flynn has two swimming pools.
 The level one pool is open to guests every day and the public on Sundays (you can even book it out for you and your friends), while the level two pool and cabana area is exclusively for guest use.
 The latter is the real standout, with a glass window at one end and peekaboo windows in the floor a fun and cheeky element.

 Opening in April, Eléme Spa will offer treatments including massages and facials.

 Positioned right in the heart of town, surrounded by bars and restaurants, only a minute walk from the saltwater lagoon.
 You couldn’t ask for a better location.
 When the Cairns Esplanade Dining Precinct opens this year, it’ll be even better.
 The lobby entrance is in the Abbott Tower, just off Abbott Street.
 It’s just a short walk over to the Esplanade Tower.

 A stunning addition to the Cairns hotel scene.
-While not all features were open for our stay, you could definitely see glimpses of what will be.
+While not all features were open for our stay, you could see glimpses of what will become.
 Flynn is a five-star hotel yet doesn’t feel too out of reach for the average person.
 It’s a fun, inviting hotel and bound to be a big hit.

 – We stayed as guests of Crystalbrook Collection.